U.S., Japan to modernize alliance to counter 21st century threats

-The move to modernize the U.S.-Japanese defense alliance follows President Barack Obama's decision to strategically rebalance U.S. forces to the Asia-Pacific region following a dozen years of war in Iraq and Afghanistan.
+The move to modernize the U.S.-Japanese defence alliance follows President Barack Obama's decision to strategically rebalance U.S. forces to the Asia-Pacific region following a dozen years of war in Iraq and Afghanistan.

-"Our goal is a more balanced and effective alliance," U.S. Defense Secretary Chuck Hagel told a news conference after the first "2+2" meeting to be held in Tokyo.
+"Our goal is a more balanced and effective alliance," U.S. Defence Secretary Chuck Hagel told a news conference after the first "2+2" meeting to be held in Tokyo.

-He was joined by Secretary of State John Kerry, Japanese Foreign Minister Fumio Kishida and Defense Minister Itsunori Onodera.
+He was joined by Secretary of State John Kerry, Japanese Foreign Minister Fumio Kishida and Defence Minister Itsunori Onodera.

 The two countries pledged in a 10-page statement to rewrite their guidelines for security cooperation, begin rotational deployments of U.S. Global Hawk reconnaissance drones to Japan and work to address challenges in cyberspace.